|Nutrition Facts (per serving)|

 When tomatoes are cool enough to handle, remove skins by pulling skin from X mark at bottom.
 Use a knife to help the process.

 Core tomatoes and remove any undesired pieces.
 Slice each tomato in half.
-Scoop out seeds to the best of your abilities.
+Scoop out seeds to the best of your ability.
 A few pieces of skin or seeds won't affect the result.

 In a large pot, heat olive oil.
 Add onion and garlic and sauté until soft, about 5 minutes.
-If using optional bell peppers and carrots, add when onions are translucent and cook everything for an extra 5 minutes.
+If using optional red bell peppers and carrots, add when onion is translucent; cook everything for an extra 5 minutes.

-Once vegetable mixture is soft, add tomatoes, sugar (or baking soda) if using, herbs, salt, and pepper to the pot.
+Once vegetable mixture is soft, add tomatoes, sugar (or baking soda) if using, basil, oregano, rosemary (optional), tarragon (optional), salt, and pepper to the pot.
 Bring everything to a boil.

 Reduce heat to low.
 Simmer, uncovered, stirring frequently, and scraping sides until sauce reaches desired consistency, about 2 to 3 hours.
-If your raw tomatoes were juicy, the process can take longer.
+If your raw tomatoes are juicy, the process can take longer.

 How to Freeze or Can the Sauce